Jacob Hopp

 Jacob Willson Hopp was born in Clayton County, Iowa, on January 13, 1858, the son of John and Sara Hopp.
 Jake Hopp was the middle of five brothers, all of whom apprenticed as printers.
 In 1879, Jake’s brother George followed the railroad to the town of Fountain, Dakota Territory, where he began publication of the Brookings Press.
 The railroad ended up not going through Fountain, so George moved his paper to Brookings as soon as it was laid out.
 Jake settled in De Smet (Kingsbury County) Dakota Territory in 1880 and set up shop as a printer.
 Brother Henry filed on a claim near De Smet and later worked on a Huron paper, and brother Thomas lived at Lake Preston and worked on the Lake Preston Times.

-Laura Ingalls Wilder first mentioned Mr. Hopp in Little Town on the Prairie, Chapter 16, “Name Cards,” writing that Laura accompanied Minnie Johnson to the printing office to pick out personalized name (calling) cards.
-Later, Laura purchased her own name cards from Mr. Hopp as well.
-Jake Hopp and attorney George Mathews began the Kingsbury County News, almost immediately taken over by Jake, who published the weekly newspaper until the summer of 1884.
+Laura Ingalls Wilder first mentions Mr. Hopp in Little Town on the Prairie, Chapter 16, “Name Cards,” writing that Laura accompanies Minnie Johnson to the printing office to pick out personalized name (calling) cards.
+Later, Laura purchases her own name cards from Mr. Hopp as well.
+Although Hopp and Mathews started the first newspaper in De Smet, Mathews soon went back to lawyering and Charles B. MacDonald stepped in; the two published until the summer of 1884.
 Following the sale of his interest in the newspaper, Jake entered into the furniture business with Charles Tinkham.
 Two years later, Jake bought back the newspaper and returned to the world of journalism.

 June 11, 1883, Jake Hopp married Susie Power, older sister of Little House character Mary Power.
 Two years earlier, Jake and Susie had filed on adjoining claims southwest of De Smet; a portion of Jake’s preemption claim on the NW 4-110-56 is where the De Smet Cemetery is located, and Susie’s homestead claim was the SW Section 5.
 Their marriage announcement in the De Smet News read: